Mindware-Lab/trident-g-ground-truth/core_system/Trident_G_Power.md

 - **Re-coordinate** = Move 9 (Check) + Spiral Advance — processing prediction error and re-entering with an updated model
 - The dashed feedback arrow in the G-Loop ("feedback can return to any earlier move") is the re-coordination pathway: new information may send you back to the Arc, the Map, the Scale, or even the State Check

 ---

-## VII.
+## VIII.
 COMPACT REFERENCE: All 31 Principles by Domain

 ### Individual Power (16 principles)